Your browser is not supported or outdated so some features of the site might not be available.

 All Reviews

-Our recommendations above are what we think are currently the best TVs under $1,000 to buy for most people.
+Our recommendations above are what we think are currently the best TVs you can get for under $1,000, including the best 65-inch TV under $1,000.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all TVs under $1,000.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.